 Low-risk process audits can occur once a year or every other year.
 Well-established processes fall into the low-risk category if they run well.

 Another factor influencing the frequency of auditing is your budget.
-Regulatory compliance is an influencing factor, as are your customers’ requirements.
+Regulatory compliance is also an influencing factor, as are your customers’ requirements.

 Auditing control measures may include internal auditing of production procedures and products.
 These audits can occur on a monthly or weekly basis as needed.

-Install a Rational Schedule
+Institute a Rational Schedule

 When establishing a practical internal audit schedule, organizations need to review several things.
 They should understand their processes, management systems, and other relevant requirements.